Burtonsville–Greencastle Express Line: History

-Proposed Elimination

 In 2019, WMATA proposed to eliminate the Z11 in preparation for the new Ride On Flash BRT service which is expected to be in service in 2020.
 The Z11 averages 35 trips per day and averages 24 riders per trip.

-Controversy

 Montgomery County expressed concerns over the proposed Montgomery County route changes.
 According to Council Vice President Tom Hucker, residents impact 65,000 residents of the Maryland county.
 Residents urged WMATA to not cut service as it will cause a lack of transportation towards the residents.

 At least 30 Montgomery County leaders called on WMATA not to cut Metrobus routes in the region, saying it will "disproportionately affect" students, seniors, and service workers with no other source of transportation.
 The letter's signatories include state senators Craig Zucker, Susan Lee, and Cheryl Kagan, Maryland State Delegates Marc Korman, Sara Love, and Julie Palakovich Carr and all nine members of the county council.
 In a letter to Metro Chairman Paul Smedberg, members of the Montgomery County Council and state delegation said they opposed the cuts, which are part of WMATA's proposed FY 2021 operating budget, and urged the agency to prioritize "maintaining frequent and reliable service."
 They also quote;

 The Metrobus routes currently recommended for service reductions, including the Q, J, L and Z bus lines, provide transportation for many of our most transit-dependent residents," the lawmakers wrote.
 "Service reductions will disproportionately affect students commuting to Montgomery College, seniors running daily errands and service workers accessing jobs.
 Roughly 65,000 Montgomery riders use Metrobus on a daily basis, and for many these bus routes are their only source of transportation.

 The 35 lawmakers ended the letter by saying cuts to Metrobus service for Montgomery County would counter their "regional goals of reducing traffic congestion and greenhouse gas emissions."

 On April 2, 2020, the FY2021 budget was released for WMATA.
 In about 133 votes from customer feedback for the Z11 changes, 73% of votes were against the changes for Z11 with 15% of votes in favor with the remaining 12% uncertain.
 Many residents were concern over transfers and travel time.
 As of the revised proposal released in late March 2020, WMATA still has the Z11 elimination under consideration.

-The proposal was brought back up again with the opening of Flash BRT in October 2020 and Metro's reduced service since August 2020.
-Route Z11 has not operated since March 18, 2020 due to Metro's response to the COVID-19 pandemic.
+All Z11 service was suspended due to Metro's response to the COVID-19 pandemic.
+As the Z11 was already on the chopping block, plus the opening of the Flash BRT in October 2020, the Z11 never returned to service and WMATA quietly removed the Z11 from its website and in its September 2020 proposals.